education.vic.gov.au

 For a short video overview of the role of the learning mentor, refer to: learning mentor training packageExternal Link .

-For more information about learning mentors and supporting children and young people in out-of-home care, see:
+For more information about learning mentors and supporting children and young people in out-of-home care, refer to:

 Individual education plans